Empowering Minds, Inspiring Futures.

 You can also go the classic route of the 3 year LLB after completing graduation.

-How many mocks should one give before CLAT?
+How many mocks should one give before CLAT / IPMAT / NCHM JEE etc.?

 I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.